Behavior

 If, in the judgment of a library staff member, an individual’s behavior is unmanageable, abusive or indicates a threat of physical harm to library employees, customers, or property, the staff will execute Step 3 immediately or call the police immediately.
 Suspension of library use for a specified time period may be issued depending on the severity of the situation.
 A brief written report about the incident and the action taken will be filed with the Library Director.
 A written appeal to reconsider the suspension can be made to the City Manager or his/her designee.

-“Unattended” means that the parent or designated caregiver is not in close proximity to the child.
-Library staff cannot be expected to assume responsibility for the care of unsupervised children in the library.
-Parents or caregivers are responsible for their children’s behavior while in the library.
+Unattended means that the parent or designated adult caregiver is not in close proximity to the child.
+Library staff are not responsible for the care of unsupervised children in the library.
+Parents or adult caregivers are responsible for their children’s behavior while in the library.

-If it is determined that a child is lost or left unattended, a staff member will attempt to locate the parent/caregiver.
-If the parent/caregiver cannot be found, then the staff person “on-duty” will call the police.
+• When a child is lost or left unattended, library staff will attempt to locate the parent/caregiver.
+If the parent/adult caregiver cannot be found, then the staff member will call the Troy Police Department for assistance.